 Apple as a company has always wowed the world.
 It manufactures a lot of things like personal computers, smartphones, wearables, accessories, etc.

 However, it relies heavily on its iPhones when it comes to their roaring financial success.
-Unlike Android, iOS ecosystem seems a bit enclosed and esoteric to developers and consumers alike.
+Unlike Android, iOS ecosystem appears a bit enclosed and esoteric to developers and consumers alike.

 Despite that, iPhones have a huge mass appeal and are quite popular across the globe.

-When it comes to mobile app designing, development, marketing, etc., for iPhones, one must adhere to the specifications, guidelines, etc., that are unique to Apple and its products.
+When it comes to mobile app designing, development and marketing for iPhones, one must adhere to the specifications, guidelines, etc., that are unique to Apple and its products.

 Today, we are here to help you cover one aspect of it.
 We have compiled a screen size and resolution guide for iPhones.